 With WorldShare Interlibrary Loan, you can:

-More than 9,000 libraries in 49 countries use the WorldShare ILL network to borrow and lend materials with each other.
+More than 9,000 libraries in 49 countries use the WorldShare Interlibrary Loan network to borrow and lend materials with each other.
 This gives users access to an enormous collection of library resources.
 It also provides your library with one integrated service for all types of materials, including physical, electronic and digital items.
-WorldShare ILL gets data for items in library collections from the more than 339 million items and 2 billion holdings in WorldCat®.
-For article data, the WorldCat knowledge base provides information about 13,493 content collections.
+WorldShare ILL gets data for items in library collections from the more than 365 million items and 2.3 billion holdings in WorldCat®.
+For article data, the WorldCat knowledge base provides information about 14,570 content collections.